kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/virtualbox/docs/01-prerequisites.md

 Note that you do not need to edit any of the other scripts to make the above change.
 It is all managed by shell variable computations based on the assigned VM  IP  addresses and the values in the hosts file (also computed).

-It is *recommended* that you leave the pod and service networks with the following defaults.
+It is *recommended* that you leave the pod and service networks as the defaults.
 If you change them then you will also need to edit the Weave networking manifests to accommodate your change.

 If you do decide to change any of these, please treat as personal preference and do not raise a pull request.